 Portfolio construction is arguably one of the most important parts of the investment process and yet the optimal portfolio can elude many investors without the resource and scale of an international investment company.
 Hidden biases, such as outsized allocations, or overweights to specific countries, sectors or even individual securities can lurk unseen in multi-asset portfolios, resulting in unintended concentrations and sub-optimal diversification.
 Note that we are speaking about unintended biases – in some cases, investors may express a preference for a bias or overweight in their portfolio, such as a tilt to their home market, for example.

 By investing in a pre-packaged multi-asset solution, advisers and clients can lean on a wealth of experience and expertise to invest in highly diversified portfolios that minimise biases and inefficiencies.
-The chart below offers a basic example of the type of analysis which shows the correlation and diversification benefits between underlying funds in a portfolio.
+The chart below offers a basic example of the type of analysis that shows the correlation and diversification benefits between underlying funds in a portfolio.
 A score of ‘1’ indicates a 100% correlation, i.e., the two asset classes move by the same proportion and in the same direction 100% of the time.
 So, the lower the number, the better the diversification benefit of holding both asset classes in the portfolio.

 Source: Vanguard.
 For illustrative purposes only.